The Important Checklist for Tree Stability Review

 The Leaning Trunk or Crown

-One of the first indicators to look out for is a leaning trunk , or crown.
-If the trunk isn’t vertical or if the crown is tilting in one direction, it could suggest an area where the tree could be at risk of falling.
+One of the most obvious signs to be aware of is a leaning trunk , or crown.
+If the trunk is not straight or the crown is tilting in one direction, it may be a sign that the tree is at risk of falling.

-Another sign to look out for is cracks or cavities inside the trunk.
-These can weaken the structure of the tree and make it more vulnerable to falling.
+Another indication to look for is cavities or cracks in the trunk.
+They can weaken the structure of the tree making it prone to falling.

 Dead or dying branches

-Dieing or decaying branches could be also a signal to be aware of.
-They can fall apart and cause harm to people or property They can also attract pests that can further weaken the tree.
+Dieing or decaying branches could be another signal to be aware of.
+These branches can break off and cause harm to the property or to people, and they can also draw pests, which can weaken the tree.

-The damage to roots could also be a sign that the tree is in danger of falling.
-This could be due to things like construction, soil erosion, and soil compaction.
+Root damage can also be an indication that trees are at risk of falling.
+This could be due to elements like soil erosion, construction as well as soil compaction.

 How to Assess the Risk of a Tree Falls